Vsisi/Java-Course-Project/README.md

 # Java-assignment
-Java assignment for the second semester of 2020-2021
+Java assignment for the second semester of 2020-2021 Follows the requirement
 Awful, but not that awful
 For user guide, go for instructions.pdf
 For source code, go for directory src